The Leaders Guild

 Responsibilities: Front-end web design and development, on-going training and back-end support

-Technology: WordPress CMS, commercial theme (Make Plus) with custom CSS / child theme, Adobe Illustrator, Adobe Photoshop
+Technology: WordPress CMS, commercial theme (Make by The Theme Foundry) with custom CSS / child theme, Adobe Illustrator, Adobe Photoshop

 TLG wanted a professional looking site that would promote their membership, programs and projects, reflect their leadership ability and that they could update and maintain after the grant ended.
 The grant mandated that the site be used to share leadership resources.

 I was brought in during the middle of a 3-year grant to design two sites, including this site for TLG.
 As the fourth person (and first web designer) to work on developing this site, my initial challenge was to gain the trust of all stakeholders and to evaluate the earlier design and development work.
 I worked closely with key stakeholders to define and clarify project goals and shape the written content.
 I conducted user research in Nairobi, Kenya and identified market segments and appropriate technology.